On this page

 Every day as a sheriff’s officer is different.
 You will work with people from all walks of life and regularly take on new challenges and experiences.

 Sheriff's officers are responsible for enforcing warrants and orders issued by the courts.
-It’s an important role that makes members of the public accountable for unpaid fines and contributes to a safer Victoria.
+It’s an important role that makes members of the public accountable for unpaid fines and other offences.

 Sheriff’s officers work in dedicated local areas across metropolitan Melbourne or regional Victoria.

-The work is mostly out of the office, so it’s a great job if you like to be out on the road and in the community.
+The work is mostly out of the office, so it’s a great job if you want to be out on the road and in the community.

 What we do